LeoTheLegion/easy-lighthouse-action/README.md

 [![PageInsights CI](https://github.com/LeoTheLegion/easy-lighthouse-action/actions/workflows/main.yml/badge.svg)](https://github.com/LeoTheLegion/easy-lighthouse-action/actions/workflows/main.yml)

-# Page Insights Action
+# Easy Lighthouse Action

-This project is a custom GitHub Action that runs Google Page Insights on a list of URLs or a sitemap.
+This project is a custom GitHub Action that runs Google PageSpeed Insights on a list of URLs or a sitemap.

 ## Overview

-This GitHub Action is designed to perform Google Page Insights audits.
-Depending on your thresholds, the action will pass or fail. **It requires a Google Page Insights API key**.
+This GitHub Action is designed to perform Google PageSpeed Insights audits.
+Depending on your thresholds, the action will pass or fail. **It requires a Google PageSpeed Insights API key**.

 ## Getting Started